Jeunese/jeunese.github.io/docs/overview.md

 Regardless of whether you're creating product documentation or designing UI content, there are four basic rules for creating a good information experience.

-1. **Understand your target audience.** The type and amount of information your audience wants and needs depends on who they are and what they are trying to do.
+1. **Understand your target audience.** The type and amount of information your audience wants and needs depends on who they are and what they're trying to do.
 Take the time to understand:
-	* The goals and activities of your target audience.
+	* The goals and activities of your intended audience.
-	* What the intended audience needs to know, already knows, and doesn't know.
+	* What your intended audience needs to know, already knows, and doesn't know.
 	* How to provide the information that the intended audience needs.
 1. **Create a plan for implementing content.** Just as developers have coding processes and designers have design guidelines, IX should have a defined and systematic plan for creating and implementing content to:
 	* Help integrate it as part of the product or feature.